Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

 .. note::

    We highly recommend that you provide the Compilation Report when reporting issues.
-This report, with its detailed information, is a reliable tool for troubleshooting.
+With its detailed information, this report is a reliable tool for troubleshooting.
 It allows you to share precise insights into your program's compilation, aiding in swiftly resolving any issues that may arise.